 Read-Thru and Write-Thru

-Using the NCache Data Source Providers feature, set NCache up as the single entry into the data access layer from the perspective of the microservice; if a microservice requires data, it only has to access the cache.
-The cache then furnishes the data if it is available in the cache but if it isn’t, it goes ahead and retrieves the data from the datastore using a read-thru handler on the client’s behalf, cache it and present it to the microservice.
+Using the NCache Data Source Providers feature, set NCache up as the single entry into the data access layer from the perspective of the microservice.
+When a microservice requires data, it first accesses the cache.
+If the data is available, the cache serves it directly.
+If not, the cache retrieves the data from the datastore using a Read-through handler, caches it, and then delivers it to the Microservice.

-Not only does the backing Data Source Provider feature streamline your application code but when used together with the many NCache database synchronization features available, the cache is kept with auto-reloaded fresh data ready for computation.
+Not only does the backing Data Source Provider feature streamline your application code but when used together with other available NCache database synchronization features, the cache is automatically refreshed with up-to-date data, ensuring it’s always ready for computation.

-The following code snippet will help you start using Read-Thru in your microservices:
+The following code snippet will help you start using Read-through in your microservices:

 1 2 3 4 5 6 |